jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       &nbsp;

-      Check out some of the special moments from last year's event  in the gallery below.
+      Check out some of the special moments from last year’s event  in the gallery below.
 Photography courtesy of Samuel Lahoz.
   - template: buttons-block
     button: